 New Jersey has restricted solitary confinement, a practice by which state prisons torture people for months or years on end.
 A new law, signed by Governor Phil Murphy last week, creates a limit of 20 consecutive days and 30 days over a 60 day-period.
 New Jersey is the first state to adopt such a time limit through law; Colorado has implemented a 15 day-limit administratively.
 Vox calls it “the most progressive legislative reform to the practice of solitary confinement in the U.S.” New Jersey’s reform was championed by activists organized around the Campaign for Alternatives to Isolated Confinement (NJ CAIC).
 Advocates pushed for a time limit in New Mexico and New York this year, but those proposals failed.

-NV, WA, and beyond
+Nevada, Washington, and beyond

 But the clock is ticking for other states to take such action, as the next round of redistricting is around the corner.

 Jail conditions and sheriffs

 Alabama sheriffs can no longer personally pocket the funds meant to provide food to people in jail.
 A new law, sponsored by Republican Senator Arthur Orr and signed by Governor Kay Ivey, ends a rule that incentivized sheriffs to provide subpar meals and then keep leftover money.

 The GOP-run House passed a bill in April to decriminalize some the possession of small amounts of marijuana.
 But it was then ignored in the Senate, and is now dead since the legislature has adjourned.
 Republican Lieutenant Governor Dan Patrick, who controls the Senate agenda, staunchly opposed the bill.
 Texas did expand medical marijuana, significantly lengthening the list of qualifying medical conditions.